WXM99/SE418/task1/analysis.md

 (a fully exposed directory)

-Thanks to its shortcoming in deployment, The whole directory is totally exposed and just lay there to be analysis :).
+Thanks to its shortcoming in deployment, The whole directory is totally exposed and just lay there to be analysis.
 This is due to the absence of **webpack**.
 No optimization and compression was made when deploying.
 In other words, It looks more like a dev (developing) branch in the test server than a finished project.

 ### 2. Performance loss